Ian-Ennis/next-graphcms-shows-access/README.md

 # next-graphcms-shows

+-> This is a code challenge that I completed, utilizing GraphCMS within the Next.js framework.
+See below for a description of the challenge with instructions I followed to complete the given issues.
+---

 This is a [Next.js] project utilizing a [GraphCMS] database to display fictional live shows and artists.
 The project uses [styled-components] for styling the DOM.
 For more details on the code assessment associated with this project, head over to the public [website](https://codevalapp.github.io/next-graphcms-shows/), where you'll find a listing of [issues](#issues) that need work.

 ## Getting Started